The Most Common Online Dating Scams And How To Dodge Them

 A fake profile can look like an actual one with a portfolio matched with you on a dating app.
 The non-reliable profiles are mainly used to dig information from unsuspicious singles or manipulate you to download malware that can snatch your data and jeopardize your online identity.

 You can quickly perform a reverse image search to check if that profile image has been used in other social media platforms.
 Never send your personal photos to online strangers as they could be used for blackmail.
+That’s how most of the romance scams work.

 4. Malware Infused Conversations